-The required cores for Maths, which must be passed either initially or as a resit, are MA106 Linear Algebra, MA131 Analysis, MA133 Differential Equations and MA134 Geometry and Motion.
-Maths and Economics students (GL11) need to, in addition, pass EC107.
+The required cores for Maths, which must be passed either initially or as a resit, are MA146 Methods of Mathematical Modelling 1, MA144 Methods of Mathematical Modelling 2, MA139 Analysis 2, MA150 Algebra 2.
+Maths and Economics students (GL11) need to, in addition, pass EC107 Economics 1.
 In addition an overall 40% must be achieved for the year, and at least 90 CATS of modules passed.

 Details of which papers students are required to resit are sent in July to the official Warwick email address of the student, as well as being updated on Tabula.

 In cases of extremely poor performance in the June examinations, there may be a recommendation to withdraw from the University.
 Our experience is that students performing at this level have very little chance of success, and encouraging withdrawal may be kinder than raising false hopes.
 However, it is only a recommendation, and a student in this position has a right to resit the examinations in September.